kabazadan/mac-as-gpt-4-smart-speaker/README.md

 You will need to create an API key that has GPT-4 enabled, and paste it in a file named "openai.key".

+You will also need to install pyaudio.
+I found the following Stack Overflow response helpful for this: https://stackoverflow.com/a/33851618

 ### Starting the app

 Start the app as follows: